KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/option-2-yeoman-scaffold.md

     * [pixabay.com](https://pixabay.com/)

 7. Style your page with a _styles.css_ file.
-If you need help with color pallettes check out [color.adobe.com/explore/newest](https://color.adobe.com/explore/newest/)
+If you need help with color pallettes check out [color.adobe.com/explore/newest](https://color.adobe.com/explore/newest/) or [colorhunt.co](http://colorhunt.co/)

 8. Select a library from npm and use it to add some functionality